reframejs/reframe/readme.md

 #### Easy Escape

-Every framework can be escaped from but the escape-cost varies dramatically.
+Every framework can be escaped from but the escape-cost can vary dramatically.
 The escape-cost can be measured by two criteria:
  1. How much code can be re-used after the escape?
  2. How progressively can the framework be escaped?